-Dr. Isam Janajreh received his PhD and Masters from Virginia Tech in Engineering Science and Mechanics and Mechanical Engineering respectively.
-He received his BS in Mechanical Engineeering from Jordan University of Science and Technology.
-Dr. Janajreh’s focus was on solid-fluid interactions, turbulence modeling and mixing, and thermomechanical coupling.
+Dr. Isam Janajreh received his Ph.D. and Masters from Virginia Tech in Engineering Science and Mechanics and Mechanical Engineering respectively.
+He received his B.Sc. in Mechanical Engineeering from Jordan University of Science and Technology.
+Dr. Janajreh’s research focus is on solid-fluid interactions, turbulence modeling and mixing, and thermomechanical coupling.
 He was Visiting Professor at Virginia Tech at the Engineering Science and Mechanics and Maths departments through 1998 and later joined Michelin R&D, USA as a Tire and Automotive Research Engineer, analyzing wet tire traction and nonlinear structure analysis, vehicle dynamics, and rubber material modeling.

 In 2001, Dr. Janajreh moved to Michelin, France as the principal investigator to the $3,000,000 European Project “Tire Hydroplaning: Modeling and Analysis”.
 After the project’s completion, in 2004 he returned to Washington DC to work on fundamental research and academia with NIST in the Building and Fire Lab as a contractor and as an adjunct ME professor at JHU, UMD, UMBC and at the Crash Analysis Center at GWU.
 He relocated to join Parametric Solutions Inc. in Florida as Fluid-Solid Interaction Analyst heading challenging US governments sponsored projects including: After burner combustor with GE and Pratt; Toroid Combustor Analysis with Dyna Energy; first turbine stage flow and structure analysis with Belak; and Engine Bay thermal flow analysis with ATG aircraft.
 He also continued his academic affiliation by teaching at FAU in the Ocean and ME engineering Departments.